-- Average of 85% over three highest Grade 12 academic courses - High School credits must include a credit in precalculus math - Successful application and interview, completed during semester before first co-operative semester during semester before first co-op term
+- Average of 85% over three highest Grade 12 academic courses - High School credits must include a credit in pre-calculus math

+Successful application and interview, completed during semester before first co-operative semester

 Track II-30 credit hours of university with a minimum GPA of 2.5, including four restricted electives in Business and Organization Administration with a minimum grade of "B" in each.
-Student must have completed a course in pre-calculus math.
-Successful application and interview, completed
+Student must have completed a course in precalculus math.